 For a visual out of how to fold this stroller (seriously, it will make so much more sense once you SEE IT), go to 1:17 of this instructional Nano Duo video.

-In addition to the car seat adapter (of which you can purchase as either a single or double) and Newborn Cocoon (again, which you can purchase as either a single or double) mentioned previously, you can also buy a grab bar, rain or sun cover, extra storage/parent organizer or a travel bag to go with your Nano Duo.
+In addition to the car seat adapter and Newborn Cocoon (which you can purchase as either a single or double) mentioned previously, you can also buy a grab bar, rain or sun cover, extra storage/parent organizer or a travel bag to go with your Nano Duo.

 At 20 lbs, the Mountain Buggy Nano Duo is one of the lightest double strollers on the market.
 With its super compact fold and carry strap, the Nano Duo is a great choice for those who live in a city or somewhere with flat terrain, and for families who like to travel.